 Jill Barnett 21:48

 Yeah, no, when there’s a power differential.
 Yeah, that’s hard.
 But I No, no, I mean, I do too.
 I’m pretty much.
-That’s what I tell people, if at all possible, and you can mediate, why would you not?
+That’s what I tell people if at all possible, and you can meditate, why would you not?
 Because there’s something called collaborative divorce.
 A lot of lawyers talk about that.
 But it’s not the same as mediation.
 It’s still using two lawyers.

 Yeah.
 And it’s, I mean, I’m a fan.
-I’m a I’ve been collaborative, collaboratively trained.
+I’m I’ve been collaborative, collaboratively trained.
 I was, and I did that way back of my 2013.
 So like, I mean, I don’t think that was the beginning of collaborative, but like, it wasn’t, it’s, you know, obviously grown since then.
-But collaborative is an interesting process, you know, you have to find the right professional still, even though so Collaborative Law basically is the you you engage you each have a lawyer, and the lawyers come into essentially the mediation practice into the mediation room, and you have a mental health professional there, and, and possibly a mediator and possibly a neutral, financial neutral.
-So but basically, the the key to it is that the to litigators, they swear that they will not represent the parties in litigation, should the Collaborative Law process fail.
+But collaborative is an interesting process, you know, you have to find the right professional still, even though so Collaborative Law basically is you engage you each has a lawyer, and the lawyers come into essentially the mediation practice into the mediation room, and you have a mental health professional there, and, and possibly a mediator and possibly a neutral, financial neutral.
+So but basically, the key to it is that the litigators, swear that they will not represent the parties in litigation, should the Collaborative Law process fail.
 So they’re incentivized to see it through.
-But that doesn’t mean that you really, I mean, when I went to my collaborative training, it was, like I said, many, seven years ago, though, I was I had lunch with a bunch of the lawyers that were at the table, you know, I didn’t know any of them.
-And a bunch of the old school ones were like this bunch of hooey doesn’t work.
+But that doesn’t mean that you really, I mean when I went to my collaborative training, it was like I said, many, seven years ago, though, I was I had lunch with a bunch of the lawyers that were at the table, you know, I didn’t know any of them.
+And a bunch of the old school ones was like this bunch of hooey doesn’t work.
 And so like, even though they’ve been collaboratively trained, it doesn’t mean that like you’re getting someone that’s fully in the nose.
 Yeah, you still need to pick the right professionals to try it.
 Right.
 Yeah.
-No, and any of those do work in collaborative.
+No, and any of those do work in collaboration.

 Jill Barnett 23:52

 I do work with collaborative attorneys, but not in that setting where everybody’s together.
-Um, I haven’t done that they they’ve referred people to me and, and, and they do have a lot of the ones that I’ve worked with.
+Um, I haven’t done that they’ve referred people to me, and, and, and they do have a lot of the ones that I’ve worked with.
 Aren’t this, you know litigators who, who want who really want to increase fees.
-So they’re, they’re good to work with.
-But, I mean, if you’re sitting in a space with two attorneys, a divorce, financial professional, a mediator and a mental health professional, that’s a lot of money you’re paying.
+So there, they’re good to work with.
+But, I mean, if you’re sitting in a space with two attorneys, a divorce, a financial professional, a mediator, and a mental health professional, that’s a lot of money you’re paying.